pkoehlers/maploader/README.md

 # Dreame Vacuum Robot Maploader

-Provides a map changing functionality for rooted vacuum robots running Valetudo controllable via MQTT.
+Provides a map changing functionality for rooted vacuum robots running Valetudo, controllable via MQTT.
+This project currently supports Dreame robots, see the supported model list below.

-Currently this only supports Dreame robots, tested with a [Dreame L10 Pro](https://dontvacuum.me/robotinfo/detail_dreame.vacuum.p2029_0.html).

-A similar project for Xiaomi/Roborock vacuums (without further affiliation) can be found here: [Thyraz/MapLoader](https://github.com/Thyraz/MapLoader)
+A similar project for Xiaomi/Roborock vacuums (without further affiliation) can be found here: [Thyraz/MapLoader](https://github.com/Thyraz/MapLoader).

 ## Note
-The map changing process used in this project is purely based on observations and testing.
-This is neither supported by Dreame nor Valetudo.
-If you consider your map valueable, back it up before using the maploader.
+The map changing process used in this project is based on observations and testing.
+It is not officially supported by Dreame or Valetudo.
+It's recommended to back up your map before using the maploader.
+Map changes should not be done during cleaning tasks but may be done when the robot is not docked.

-It does not matter if the vacuum is docked or not but ensure that map changes don't take place during cleaning tasks.
-# How it works
+## How it works
-The maploader is a small programm running on the robot.
-It creates a state and command topic in the configured MQTT broker.
+The maploader is a program running on the robot.
+It communicates with a configured MQTT broker to manage map changes.

-When a new map name is sent to the command topic, the robot will backup the current map files, remove all the map files and restore the other map if it exists.
-It will finally restart relevant processes on the vacuum to load the new map.
+When a new map name is received, the robot backs up the current map, removes all map files, and loads the new map if it exists.
+The robot's relevant processes are then restarted to apply the new map.

-In case anything goes wrong, you can get the last few backup archives for each map in ```/data/maploader```.
+In case of issues, backup archives for each map are available in `/data/maploader`.

 The default map name is "main".

-After the map change, Valetudo will be restarted and will not be reachable for some seconds.
-Sometimes Valetudo might show an empty map after restarting and it takes some time to load the actual map.
-This process can be sped up by starting the cleaning (and stopping it directly).
+After map change, Valetudo restarts and may temporarily show an empty or the old map.
+This process can be sped up by starting the cleaning (and stopping it immediately).

-I am using this with Home Assistant, where I trigger the map change as part of an automation and move the robot to the other zone.
-It can then be operated on the new map after the reboot.
+## Feature: WAV Audio Notification
+Maploader now supports playing a WAV audio file for status changes.
+This feature is particularly useful for audible notifications when the map is loaded or changed.
+The audio file path and arguments for the `aplay` command are configurable via environment variables.

+### Configuration for WAV Audio Feature
+- **WAV_FILE_MAP_LOADED**: Set the path to the WAV file.
+You can use `{map_name}` as a placeholder in the path, which will be replaced with the current map name.
+If the specific map's WAV file does not exist, a default file (with "default" replacing `{map_name}`) will be used.
+- **WAV_APLAY_ARGS**: Optionally set the arguments for the `aplay` command.
+Defaults to `-Dhw:0,0` if not set.

+Below is an example of the filenames for the WAV files, showcasing different audio files for different maps:
+- `/data/maploader/wav`
+  - `map_change_default.wav`
+  - `map_change_livingroom.wav`
+  - `map_change_main.wav`

+This can be used with this environment variable:
+`WAV_FILE_MAP_LOADED=/data/maploader/wav/map_change_{map_name}.wav`

+The wav directory includes a default file (`map_change_default.wav`) and specific files for different map names (e.g., `livingroom`, `main`).

+The WAV file will be played automatically after map changes to provide auditory feedback.

 ## MQTT Topics